Clinet/clinet/README.md

 begin listening for certain keywords within conversations to trigger certain events.

-`Clinet` will listen for a message that tags it and contains a question mark (?) suffix to detect when it is being queried with a question.
+`Clinet` will listen for a message that prefixes a query with a mention of it to detect when it is being queried to do something or answer a question.
 It begins by checking a list of RegEx expressions stored in the bot configuration to look for configurable responses that bot hosters can set for their specific instance of the bot.
-If nothing is found, it then continues on to query DuckDuckGo's Instant Answers API for a possible response.
+If nothing is found, then it continues on to check for hard-coded natural language queries to trigger various commands.
+If that fails, it again continues on to query DuckDuckGo's Instant Answers API for a possible response.
 If DuckDuckGo comes up short, it finally queries Wolfram|Alpha as a last resort (as Wolfram|Alpha's API services are limited for non-paying developers).
-Should no responses be found from any of the three sources, Clinet tells the user that there was an error finding the response.
+Should no responses be found from any of the three sources, Clinet tells the user that there was an error finding a response for the given query.

 Additionally, `Clinet` supports various functionalities not available in question-response queries using commands.
 Commands are prefixed by default using `cli$` and sometimes take parameters to control the output and action of the command.
+Server owners can change the prefix for their servers after inviting Clinet to the server.

 Finally, `Clinet` has some very useful message management features proven to be successful in the servers it resides in.
-If you send a query and make a mistake, for example if you misspell a word, forget to tag the bot, or forget a question mark, you don't have to send a whole new message - just edit the previous message with the fix and Clinet happily responds to the updated message.
+If you send a query and make a mistake, for example if you misspell a word, forget to tag the bot, or forget some form of required punctuation, you don't have to send a whole new message - just edit the previous message with the fix and Clinet happily responds to the updated message.
 Adding onto this, you can even edit a message that had a successful response - Clinet will happily edit its response message with the new response to the updated query.
 Lastly, if you delete your original query message, Clinet will help with the chat cleanup and delete its response message.
 These message management features work for both question queries and commands, and soon will be interwoven into music playback commands.

 ## Commands